 He refused to be interviewed further but did later provide a sworn statement to the government.

-Asked on Wednesday what he thinks of the sexual abuse charge, Redskins coach Mike Shanahan said it would not be fair for him to give his opinion without talking to Haynesworth.
+Asked on Wednesday what he thinks of the sexual abuse charge, Washington Football Team coach Mike Shanahan said it would not be fair for him to give his opinion without talking to Haynesworth.

 “Any time that somebody’s name that’s out there that’s associated with this organization that’s not positive, obviously you don’t feel very good about it,” Shanahan said.
 “But you want to get the facts first, and I haven’t been able to talk to Albert.
 Therefore I don’t feel comfortable talking about it.”